hdlguy/kria_ubuntu/simple/petalinux/readme.md

-# Petalinux (2025.1) on Kria K26
+# Petalinux (2025.1) on Kria K26i

+## Set Boot Mode
 In order to boot directly from the SD card R162 and R163 were removed from the carrier card.
+This makes boot mode[3:0] = 1110 = SD1 LS (3.0).
+Note that the reference designators on these resistors is not aligned wit the parts.
+R162 is to the right of R7.
+Then R163, R164 and R165 continue down the column.
+At the bottom of the column are R264 and C344.

 ## Download and uncompress sstate artifacts
 I find that the compile time download from petalinux.xilinx.com is just unreliable.
 The trick is to have those files local.
 Then, in petalinux-config we point to the local files.